shellvon/go-sender/providers/wecombot/README.md

 ## Media Upload | 媒体上传说明

-- **Auto Upload 自动上传**: For file/voice messages, you can use `.LocalPath("/path/to/file")` in the builder.
-The SDK will automatically upload the file/voice and fill in the media_id.
-No need to call UploadMedia manually.
+- **File/Voice Upload**: For file/voice messages, you can use `.LocalPath("/path/to/file")` in the builder.
+The SDK will upload the file/voice and fill in the media_id.
-- **Manual Upload 手动上传**: For image messages, you can use `provider.UploadMedia(ctx, "image.jpg", file)` to get media_id, then use it in the builder.
+- **Image Upload**: For image messages, you can use `provider.UploadMedia(ctx, "image.jpg", file)` to get media_id, then use it in the builder.
 - **Constraints 限制**:
   - File: ≤20MB
   - Voice: ≤2MB, ≤60s, AMR format only